 The Company's other investments currently include investments in hedge funds, catastrophe bonds, a non-U.S. dollar fixed income fund and a bank loan fund for which the Company can redeem a portion of its investment on a monthly basis, all of which are included in Level 2.
-Fair value estimates for the majority of the Company's other investments included in Level 2 are drived using net asset valuations provided by third parties such as the relevant investment manager or administrator, recent financial information issued by the applicable investee entity or available market data to estimate fair value.
-In addition, the Company's other investments, and as such these investments are included in Level 3.
-In certain cases, management's judgment may also be required to estimate fair value.
-The fair value of the nulti-year term of these based on net asset values obtained from the investment manager or general partner of the respective entity.
-The type of underlying investments held by the investee which form the basis of the net asset valuation include assets such as private business ventures, for which the Company does not have access to, and as a result, is unable to coroborate the fair value measurement and therefore requires significant management judgment to determine the underlying value of the private equity partnership and accordingly the fair value of the Company's investment in each private equity partnership is considered Level 3.
-The Company also considers factors such as recent financial information, the value of capital transactions with the partnership and management's judgment regarding whether any adjustments hould be made to the net asset value.
-The Company regularly reviews the performance of its private equity partnership directly with the fund managers.
+Fair value estimates for the majority of the Company's other investments included in Level 2 are derived using net asset valuations provided by third parties such as the relevant investment manager or administrator, recent financial information issued by the applicable investee entity or available market data to estimate fair value.
+In addition, the Company's other investments currently include investments in private equity partnership investments and another bank loan fund, for which the Company's investments are subject to lock-up provisions for the multi-year term of these fund investments are subject to lock as the elevant investment manager or general partner of the respective entity.
+The type of underlying investments held by the investee which form the basis of the ent asset valuation include assets such as private business ventures, for which the Company does not have access to, and as a result, is unable to corroborate the fair value measurement and therefore requires significant management judgment to determine the underlying value of the private equity partnership and accordingly the fair value of the Company's investment in each private equity partnership is considered Level 3.
+The Company also considers factors such as recent financial information, the value of capital transactions with the partnership and manageremt's judgment regarding whether any adjustments should be made to the net asset value.
+The Company reviews the performance of its private equity partnerships directly with the fund managers.
 The Company's investment in the bank loan fund which is subject to a multi-year lock up provision is value using monthly net asset valuations received from the investment manager.
-The underlying investments in this bank loan fund are relatively liqui be obtained on a daily basis.
+The underlying investments in this bank loan fund are be obtained on a daily basis.
 However, the lock up provisions in this fund result in a lack of current observable market transactions between the fund participants and the fund, and therefore, the Company considers the fair value of its investment in this fund to be determined using Level 3 inputs.